 On top of improvements to airflow and lighting, the CAF Ceiling also features hinged filter racks that swing down for easy filter replacement.

-The Controlled Airflow Ceiling design comes standard in our Ultra XP1 and XC Booths and can be added to Ultra XD and XS Booths.
+The Controlled Airflow Ceiling design comes standard in our Ultra XP1 Booth and can be added to Ultra XD and XS Paint Booths.
 To learn more about adding a CAF Ceiling to your next booth, contact us at 877-658-7900 to speak with one of our auto refinish experts.